ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 prevent database corruption, but it is the caller's responsibility (e.g. the zebra-state service's responsibility) to commit finalized blocks in order.

+The genesis block does not have a parent block.
+For genesis blocks, check that `block`'s parent hash is `null` (all zeroes) and its height is `0`.

 2. Insert:
     - `(hash, height)` into `height_by_hash`;
     - `(height, hash)` into `hash_by_height`;
     - `(height, block)` into `block_by_height`.

+3. If the block is a genesis block, skip any transaction updates.

+(Due to a [bug in zcashd](https://github.com/ZcashFoundation/zebra/issues/559), genesis block transactions are ignored during validation.)

 3. Update the `sprout_anchors` and `sapling_anchors` trees with the Sprout and Sapling anchors (XXX: how??)